MemDreamDance/BrainDanceConsole/README.md

    - Whether the API address is configured correctly
    - Whether there are CORS restrictions
 2. If the memory feature is not working, please check:
-   - Whether the Qdrant database is running correctly
+   - Whether the Weaviate database is running correctly
    - Whether the connection information in the configuration file is correct
 3. If AI replies fail, please check:
    - Whether the API key is valid